Mathématique: Chapter 26

 “Or, there’s eggplant pizza,” Young said.

-“Right then,” Rush said, wincing as he got to his feet, one hand coming to his chest, the other braced against the table.
+“Right then.”
+Rush stood, one hand at his chest, the other braced against the table.

 “Sore?”
 Young asked.